Miceuz/i2c-moisture-sensor/README.md

   Serial.begin(9600);
                                        //talking to the default address 0x20 writeI2CRegister8bit(0x20, 1, 0x21); //change address to 0x21
-  writeI2CRegister8bit(0x20, 6);       //reset
-  delay(1000);                         //give it some time to boot }
+  writeI2CRegister8bit(0x20, 1, 0x21); //address change command has to be repeated two times, this is a safety measure writeI2CRegister8bit(0x20, 6);       //reset delay(1000);                         //give it some time to boot }